Protecting Wi-Fi 6/6E Routers From Overvoltage Threats

 Today's latest Wi-Fi routers are increasingly vulnerable to damage from transient voltage spikes.
 However, with some forethought at the early stages of the circuit design, these systems can be safeguarded using TVS protection devices at each critical data interface.
 Semtech is a recognized and trusted leader in circuit protection and offers many solutions to some of the most challenging ESD and surge protection challenges.
 Please read more about our solutions on our website.

-Semtech, the Semtech logo, RClamp, and TClamp are registered trademarks or service marks, and SurgeSwitch and SClamp are trademarks or service marks, of Semtech Corporation or its affiliates.
+Semtech, the Semtech logo, RClamp, SClamp, and TClamp are registered trademarks or service marks, and SurgeSwitch is a trademarks or service mark, of Semtech Corporation or its affiliates.